Anne of Windy Poplars: Windy Poplars vs Windy Willows

 Montgomery's original title for the book was Anne of Windy Willows, but her US publisher requested that she change the title because of the title's similarities to The Wind in the Willows.
 Additionally, her publisher requested some cuts to the book, mainly for perceived gory or terrifying content.
 Montgomery complied, and the edited novel was published in the United States and Canada as Anne of Windy Poplars.
 Her UK publisher, however, did not see the need for the edits and published the unabridged version under the original title, Anne of Windy Willows.

 Adaptations

-A film version of the novel and sequel to the 1934 film Anne of Green Gables was released in 1940, featuring the return of Anne Shirley (formerly billed as Dawn O'Day).
+A film version of the novel, the sequel to the 1934 film Anne of Green Gables, was released in 1940 with the return of Anne Shirley (formerly billed as Dawn O'Day).
 The film recorded a loss of $176,000.

-The novel also serves as the primary source for the television mini-series Anne of Green Gables: The Sequel (1987).
+This novel also serves as the primary source for the television mini-series Anne of Green Gables: The Sequel (1987).